Good Eats!

 Jacob's Pickles

 Like pickles?
-Visit a restaurant with some Southern flair in Manhattan and Brooklyn – Jacob’s Pickles.
+Visit a restaurant with some Southern flair on the Upper West Side – Jacob’s Pickles.
 Beer, biscuits and pickles.
 What more could you want?

 Lombardi's